yannickBona/react-clicker/README.md

 # react-clicker

-This is a simple project to train my react.ts skills 😃
+This is a simple project in react.ts 😃

+## init project

+run `yarn install` to add node modules use `yarn dev` to run the application